idea-statica/ideastatica-public/src/Examples/CheckbotBimLink/readme.md

 </details>

+2. **FeaExampleApi*** - A class library project which provides some dumby structural geometry and other inputs to the *BimApiLinkFEAExample*.
+It emulates a typical API of an FEA software and provides some dumby structural information.

+> *When creating your own link only the *BimApiLinkExample* would be required.
+The *BimApiExample* should be replaced by a command interface or other small app which allows your program to host and run the link. *FeaExampleApi* should be replaced with the third party API object.

-2. **BimApiExample*** - Simple windows form app for running and testing the *BimApiLinkFEAExample*.
+3. **BimLinkExampleRunner*** - Simple windows form app for running and testing the *BimApiLinkFEAExample* or *BimApiLineCadExample*.
 Implements the Run() command provided from the TestPlugin.

+> *This is only used for demonstrating in the test enviroment.
+This will be replaced by on the third-party developers side with either another simple app runner or a command interface.

 <details>
   <summary>Look First</summary>